sideeffects/tinybvh/README.md

-# dev
-This is the **development branch** for TinyBVH.
-New features are introduced and tested here first.

 # tinybvh
 Single-header BVH construction and traversal library written as "Sane C++" (or "C with classes").
 Some C++11 is used, e.g. for threading.
 The library has no dependencies.